va3y/blog-old/content/posts/articles.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FyCYva9DhsI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-That's another hot take-y presentation, about the enterprise code and it's consequences.
+That's another hot take-y presentation, about the enterprise code and its consequences.
 My single-sentence summary is: don't try to seem smart when writing code.
 Many bad things can start from the idea of: "huh, lemme do a currying pipe function here, probably gonna look cool".

 ## 7. The coding career handbook, Shawn Wang

 [https://learninpublic.org](https://learninpublic.org)

 This one is not a technical pick.
-This is a book by Shawn Wang, aka: @swyx about building a career in tech.
-It's quite short, but dense, there are many cool factoids, tips and ideas about building a career in tech.
-I seriously vibe with the learning in public idea, and that's actually one of reasons why I started this blog 🥰
+This is a book by Shawn Wang, aka @swyx about building a career in tech.
+It's quite short but dense with ideas.
+There are many cool factoids, tips, and ideas about building a career in tech.
+I seriously vibe with the learning in public idea, and that's actually one of the reasons why I started this blog 🥰